Citra Scholastika: 2011 – 2013: "Everybody Knew", "Pasti Bisa", "Galau Galau Galau", and debut album

-2014 - 2015: Album Rohani "Tuhan Melihat Hati", Release Video Clip Single "Jangan Paksa Ahh", "Dengan Mu", "Mama Papa" & Album Release "Love & kiss"
+2014 – 2015: Album Rohani "Tuhan Melihat Hati", Release Video Clip Single "Jangan Paksa Ahh", "Dengan Mu", "Mama Papa" and Album Release "Love & kiss"

-In 2014 Citra Scholastika released a Spiritual album entitled God Sees the Heart, this album is a form of Citra Scholastika's gratitude to God for all His inclusion in Citra's career and life.
-On this album there are two Duet songs entitled "Kekuatan Hatiku" a duet with Regina Ivanova and "Sebab Kau Besar" a duet with Delon.
-This album contains 10 songs and the hit song is entitled "PertolonganMu".
+In 2014, Citra Scholastika released a Spiritual album entitled God Sees the Heart.
+This album is a form of Citra Scholastika's gratitude to God for all His inclusion in Citra's career and life.
+On this album, there are two Duet songs entitled "Kekuatan Hatiku" a duet with Regina Ivanova and "Sebab Kau Besar" a duet with Delon.
+This album contains 10 songs, and the hit song is entitled "PertolonganMu".

-In the same year, Citra Scholastika also released a music video taken from her first single album, namely "Jangan Paksa Ahh", and in 2015 Citra Scholastika released a music video "Dengan Mu", "Mama Papa" to complete the music video clips of the songs on his first album.
+In the same year, Citra Scholastika also released a music video taken from her first single album, namely "Jangan Paksa Ahh", and in 2015, Citra Scholastika released a music video "Dengan Mu", "Mama Papa" to complete the music video clips of the songs on his first album.

-On November 13, 2015, Citra Scholastika released another album of secular songs, the second album entitled "Love & Kiss" contains 10 songs, 7 of which are completely new songs and 3 other songs is song that has ever been sung.
+On 13 November 2015, Citra Scholastika released another album of secular songs, the second album entitled "Love & Kiss" contains 10 songs, 7 of which are completely new songs and 3 other songs is song that have never been sung.